jasoncox576/CHIP-8_EMU/README.md

 # CHIP-8_EMU
 A fully-functional [CHIP-8 Emulator](https://en.wikipedia.org/wiki/CHIP-8) written in Rust.
 Final project for CS429H, Spring 2021 semester.

 A CHIP-8 Emulator is widely considered to be a good intro project for those interested in making emulators for more complex retro game consoles like the Gameboy or NES.
-A very old virtual ISA, CHIP-8 escapes many of the complexities that emerge when working with real hardware.
 The CHIP-8 language itself was invented in the late 1970s in order to make it easy to write cross-platform games and programs for the various hobbyist computers of the day.
+A very old virtual ISA with simple specification, CHIP-8 escapes many of the complexities that emerge when working with real hardware.

-It has a nicely simplified virtual architecture:
+Technical Specification of the virtual ISA:

 * 4096 bytes of RAM (the first 512 of which are historically occupied by the interpreter itself)
 * 16 byte-size data registers